LouenPottier/linkedin-bullshit-detector/README.md

 LBD runs in two modes, switchable from the popup:

-**🚫 Filter mode** — automatically hides posts above a configurable bullshit threshold.
+**🚫 Filter mode** : automatically hides posts above a configurable bullshit threshold.
 Sponsored posts can also be hidden.
 A placeholder shows the score and lets you reveal the post if you want.

-**🧪 Collect mode** — injects a rating widget under every post.
-For each post it shows the automatic score, detected bullshit keywords, and a 0–10 slider to record your own judgment.
-Labeled posts are saved locally and can be exported as JSON.
+**🧪 Collect mode** : injects a rating widget under every post.
+For each post it shows the automatic score and a 0–10 slider to record your own judgment.
+Labeled posts are saved locally only.

-Once you've labeled enough posts, you can retrain the model directly from the popup — no Python, no server.
+Once you've labeled enough posts, you can retrain the model directly from the popup in one click.

 ---